UFund-Me/UFund-Me.github.io/README.md

 # Status: Beta

 This project is still under heavy development.
-Feel free to join us and make your first pull request.
+Feel free to join us and make your first <a href="https://github.com/UFund-Me/UFund-Me.github.io/pulls" target="_blank">pull request</a> or any <a href="https://github.com/UFund-Me/UFund/issues" target="_blank">issues</a>.

 # Contents